I love books.

 What’s also rather delicious is being a part of getting someone’s passion, ideas, values and other forms of self-expression out into the world.

 Above are some of the books I’ve had the pleasure of contributing to.
 For some, I only designed the cover; for some, only the inner pages.
-For others, I was involved in the whole book; designing the layout, typesetting, formatting, cover design, and even drawing maps (for Beyond Bucharest).
+For others, I was involved in the whole book; designing the layout, typesetting, formatting, and cover design.
+I’ve also drawn maps and created custom icons.